- About Us

 All of the WIAPS approved installers groups are recognised by all water suppliers in the UK.

-WIAPS is one of seven Approved Contractors’ schemes operating across the UK.
+WIAPS is one of six Approved Contractors’ schemes operating across the UK.
 Each of the schemes is either operated by a water company or appointed by the Secretary of State recognised in law under the Water Supply (Water Fittings) Regulations and Scottish Water Byelaws.
 The current Approved Contractors’ Schemes are:

 WaterSafe recognises qualified professional plumbers who are employed by a business, which is a member of one or more Approved Contractors’ Schemes.
-It is operated by and unites the above seven existing Approved Contractors’ Schemes bringing them under one umbrella brand.
+It is operated by and unites the above six existing Approved Contractors’ Schemes bringing them under one umbrella brand.
 Its purpose is to provide a new nationwide hub and online search facility for approved plumbing businesses.

 Membership is free to existing Approved Contractors’ Scheme registered businesses.
 If you are a plumber and want more information on joining WIAPS and WaterSafe look at the ‘Get Approved’ section.